English Curriculum Statement

-From year 2-6 as a school we follow the ‘No Nonsense’ spelling programme.
+From year 2-6 as a school we follow the ‘Spelling Shed’ spelling programme.
 The focus of the programme is on the teaching of spelling, exploring the spelling conventions – patterns and rules; but integral to the teaching is the opportunity to promote the learning of spellings, including statutory words, common exceptions and personal spellings.

 Reading Key stage 2

-Each child is re tested when entering key stage 2.
-All the books are colour coded and a colour is allocated to the child dependant on their reading age.
+Each child is informally assessed by the class teacher when entering key stage 2 and a colour is allocated to the child dependant on their reading age.

-We follow the ‘Teach Handwriting’ programme within school.
-This is cursive approach to handwriting, which begins in year R and moves up throughout the school.
-Within the programme children learn how to form their letters correctly, in addition to the correct way to join.
+Within school our approach to handwriting is cursive , which begins in year R and moves up throughout the school.
+The children learn how to form their letters correctly, in addition to the correct way to join.
 It also focusses on ascenders and descenders being formed correctly.